joliv-f/recipe-cluster-gcp/README.md

-# recipe-cluster-gcp
+# GCP Kubernetes with Terraform
-Kubernetes Cluster in Google Cloud Platform
+A recipe to build a Kubernetes cluster in Google Cloud Platform